 Welcome to Yelm Community School's Home-Based Instruction page.
 This site is designed to answer some of the most frequently asked questions and to provide necessary forms and resources.

-The "Declaration of Intent" must be completed by the parent/guardian and returned to Susan Croy at the District Office by September 15 or within two weeks of the beginning of any quarter, trimester or semester.
+The "Declaration of Intent" must be completed by the parent/guardian and returned to Debbie Stillwell at the District Office by September 15 or within two weeks of the beginning of any quarter, trimester or semester.
 Washington State law requires that a new declaration be filed each school year.

-RCW 28A.200 recognizes that all decision relating to philosphy or doctrine; selection of books, teaching materials, and curriculum; and methods, timing, place in the provision or evaluation of home-based instruction shall be the responsibility of the parent except for matters specifically referred to in RCW 28A.225.
+RCW 28A.200 recognizes that all decisions relating to philosophy or doctrine; selection of books, teaching materials, and curriculum; and methods, timing, place in the provision or evaluation of home-based instruction shall be the responsibility of the parent except for matters specifically referred to in RCW 28A.225.

 A parent must either a).
 Be supervised by a certificated teacher who has contact with the child for one hour per week average per month, b).
 Have earned the equivalent of 45 college-level quarter credit hours, c).
 Have taken a course in home-based instruction at a post-secondary institution or vocational technical institute, or d).
 Been deemed sufficiently qualified by the local superintendent.